 - Select one or both of the following checkboxes:

-- Allow the signer to add comments in the Sign dialog box: The signer can type in the purpose for signing.
+- Allow the signer to add comments in the Sign dialog box

-- Open the document or worksheet that contains the electronic signature you want to remove.
+- Open the document or worksheet that contains the electronic signature you’d like to remove.

 - Click Remove Signature.